-KQ No. of Included Trials No. of Participants Summary of Findings Consistency and Precision Other Limitations Strength of Evidence Applicability KQ 1: Infant and maternal health outcomes Infant health outcomes: k=10 n=6,592 Maternal health outcomes: k=11 n=5,441 Mixed results for the effects on infant gastrointestinal outcomes (k=2): one trial (n=182) found greater risk of ≥1 diarrheal episodes over 3 months in usual care vs. intervention groups (RR, 2.15 [95% CI, 1.16 to 3.97]) while the other trial (n=338) found no difference between intervention and control groups at 1 year (22.7% vs. 25.7%).
-One trial (n=338) found no difference in risk of otitis media (43.6% vs. 54.9%) or the number of health care visits for respiratory tract illnesses (76% vs. 83.4%) at 1 year.
+KQ No. of Included Trials No. of Participants Summary of Findings Consistency and Precision Other Limitations Strength of Evidence Applicability KQ 1: Infant and maternal health outcomes Infant health outcomes: k=10 n=6,592 Maternal health outcomes: k=11 n=5,441 Mixed results for the effects on infant gastrointestinal outcomes (k=2): one trial (n=182) found greater risk of \geq 1 diarrheal episodes over 3 months in usual care vs. intervention groups (RR, 2.15 [95% Cl, 1.16 to 3.97]) while the other trial (n=338) found no difference between intervention and control groups at 1 year (22.7% vs. 25.7%).
+One trial (n=338) found no difference in risk of otitis media (43.6% vs. 54.9%) or the number of healthcare visits for respiratory tract illnesses (76% vs. 83.4%) at 1 year.
 Eight trials reported lower rates of healthcare visits and hospitalizations among infants in intervention groups at up to 6 months, although differences between groups were not statistically significant.
-Nine trials (n=2,334) reported minimal differences between groups in maternal well- being at up to 3 months postpartum.
-Infant health outcomes: NA Maternal well- being: Consistent, Precise Infant health outcomes variably reported.
+Nine trials (n=2,334) reported minimal differences between groups in maternal well- being at up to 3 months postnatum Infant health outcomes: NA Maternal well- being: Consistent, Precise Infant health outcomes variably reported.
 Most outcomes based on maternal recall.
 Considerable range in followup from 4 weeks to 1 year.
 Infant health outcomes: Insufficient Maternal well-being: Low for no benefit Represents data from the United States and abroad; US trials represent predominately Hispanic and Black low- income individuals.
-KQ 2: Breastfeeding outcomes k=90 n=49,597 Breastfeeding support interventions were associated with a higher likelihood of exclusive breastfeeding initiation and of any and exclusive breastfeeding up to and at 6 months.
-There was no apparent effect on any breastfeeding initiation were relatively high in both intervention and control groups.
+KQ 2: Breastfeeding outcomes k=89 n=49,597 Breastfeeding support interventions were associated with a higher likelihood of exclusive breastfeeding initiation and of any and exclusive breastfeeding up to and at 6 months.
+There was no apparent effect on any breastfeeding initiation, but rates of breastfeeding initiation were relatively high in both intervention and control groups.
 Few studies reported rates of breastfeeding at 1 year.
-Pooled RR (95% CI) for each outcome were: Any breastfeeding: Initiation: 1.01 (1.00, 1.02), k=37, n=15,006 <3 mo: 1.06 (1.03, 1.08), k=47, n=15,663 3 to <6 mo: 1.09 (1.04, 1.12), k=40, n=17,580 Consistent, Precise Clinical variation in samples.
+Pooled RR (95% CI) for each outcome were: Any breastfeeding: Initiation: 1.01 (1.00, 1.02), k=37, n=15,006 < 3 mo: 1.06 (1.03, 1.08), k=47, n=15,663 3 to <6 mo: 1.09 (1.04, 1.12), k=40, n=17,580 6 mo: 1.13 (1.05, 1.22), k=37, n=13,579 Consistent, Precise Clinical variation in samples.
 Lack of detail regarding measurement of breastfeeding, including recall period and definition of exclusivity.
 Sparse reporting of breastfeeding at 12 months.
-Moderate for benefit US trials (k=33, 37% of trials) represent predominantly Hispanic and Black low- income individuals.
-Non-US trials have unclear applicability to US settings given differences in usual care and underlying social
+Moderate for benefit US trials (k=33, 37% of trials) represent predominantly Hispanic and Black low- income women.
+Non-US trials have unclear applicability to US settings given differences in usual care and underlying social and cultural differences.